Uncertainties in the Galactic dark matter distribution: an update: Bayesian framework

 Figure \ref{fig:posterior} shows the one and two-dimensional marginalized posterior distributions for the model-averaged.
 The Bayesian contours (shown in magenta) delimiting regions of 68\% and 95\% probability are compared with the 1-2 $\sigma$ frequentist contours, which are shown in black.
 The Bayesian model-averaged contours are less conservative than the frequentist counterparts and thus, as observed in the figure, the former contours are smaller.
-Furthermore, the larger differences between the two frameworks can be observed for those contours in which $V_0$ is a free parameter.
-This behavior can be explained by the fact that $V_0$ is poorly constrained by the RC analysis.